-- 3.9 Phase 1 gives members an opportunity to consider their position in relation to the registration(s) giving rise to the Competing Claim. - (a) Within 10 business days of the ARP Start Date, Screenrights will send to the members a notice requesting that they review their agreements and confirm, amend or withdraw their claim (Phase 1 Notice). - (b) Within 45 days of Screenrights sending the Phase 1 Notice (ending at 5pm AEST/AEDT on the 45th day after the Notice is sent by Screenrights): a member must notify Screenrights in writing as to whether the member confirms, amends or withdraws their registration.
-This must be done either via MyScreenrights or resolution@screenights.org. - (c) If a member does not respond to the Phase 1 Notice within the allocated time: the member's registration will be deemed to be withdrawn. - (d) If, following amendments or withdrawals of registrations by one or more members (including deemed withdrawals under (c) above) there is no longer any conflict: Screenrights will consider the Competing Claim resolved and distribute royalties in accordance with the updated registration.
+- 3.9 Phase 1 gives members an opportunity to consider their position in relation to the registration(s) giving rise to the Competing Claim. - (a) Within 10 business days of the ARP Start Date, Screenrights will send to the members a notice requesting that they review their agreements and confirm, amend or withdraw their claim (Phase 1 Notice). - (b) Within 45 days of Screenrights sending the Phase 1 Notice (ending at 5pm AET on the 45th day after the Notice is sent by Screenrights): a member must notify Screenrights in writing as to whether the member confirms, amends or withdraws their registration.
+This must be done either via MyScreenrights or resolution@screenights.org. - (c) If a member does not respond to the Phase 1 Notice within the allocated time: that member's registration will be deemed to be withdrawn to the extent that it conflicts with another registration and amended or deleted by Screenrights accordingly.